venus-lang/venus_old/README.md

 }
 ```

-The Venus Programming Language is a C family language that aims to provide:
+The Venus Programming Language is a C family language that aims to be:

 - **Easy**.
 It should be easy to learn, use and maintain: Should be as easy as Python, should be a good candidate as first language.
 - **Static**.
 The language is static typed